GSA/idmanagement.gov/_implement/yubikey-guide.md

 ---

-## Enrolling a Security Key on CMS Okta IDM - MacOS
+## Enrolling a Security Key on CMS Okta IDM-MacOS

 1. Login to CMS IDM portal